NTNU-IDI/idatt1003-mappe-2024-shaktios/README.md

 - **`utils`**:
   Contains utility and high-level management classes:
-  - `Kitchenmanager` - Manages the fridge and recipe functionalities, provides the main application logic.
   - `FilterCriteria` - Provides filtering options for recipes and groceries.

 - **`Main.java`**: